whtouche/wdi_1_ruby_demo_objects/instructor_notes.md

 puts "tom is #{tom}"
-puts "tom is #{jill}"
+puts "jill is #{jill}"

 puts "tom is #{tom.inspect}"
 ```

 Not using inspect just prints out some strangeness.
-It kind of looks like a memory address, maybe the object_id of tom and jill
+It kind of looks like a memory address in hexadecimal?
+o
 #### inspect method
 The inspect method, helpful for debugging.